iykon/Twitter-POS-Tagger/README.md

 This method processes a word with the following rule:

   *  when one word contains only punctuations, for example ":)", ":(", remains the same
-  *  the words begins with '@' are turned into USR to be currectly labeled as USR
+  *  the words begins with '@' are turned into USR to be currently labeled as USR
   *  digits are turned into 'digit'
   *  words starting with '#' are turned into 'HT'
   *  for other words with not only punctuations like "hello!", remove the punctuations in them and modify into lower case.
 This generalization procedure could slightly improve the results.
-  *  [deprecated]exception is URL, initially URL are retained, but in terms of the error rate there were not improvements, so deprecated:
+  *  [deprecated]exception is URL, initially URL is retained, but in terms of the error rate there were no improvements, so deprecated:

 		hasURL(word) #judge whether one sentence has URL